c-hudson/teenymush/README.md

 TeenyMUSH
 ~~~~~~~~~
-      This code is a TinyMUSH like code base can be used to implement
+      This is an implimentation of a TinyMUSH like server in Perl and
-ASCII based virtual world.
-Users may  where telnet into the server and
+MySQL.
+The server can be used to create a ASCII based virtual world.
-interact with other users.
+Users can telnet into the server and interact with other users in a
+world of their creation.
 The world can be customized to meet the needs
 of its owner and/or users without modifying internal server code.
-Typically users will use a client program such as TinyFugue to connect
-to the server to make the interaction easier.

 see http://teenymush.blogspot.in/ for more details.